There is apparently a “home cost crisis,” and a new fintech company called Mesa is looking to solve that.

 Knowing today’s cost pressures go beyond the principal and interest on the mortgage, this could provide some relief to households who are stretched.

-If they’re able to pull that off, it might be worthwhile.
-If not, you could argue that credit card points earned with other issuers could hypothetically be cashed out and applied toward the mortgage the same way.
+You could argue that credit card points earned with other issuers could hypothetically be cashed out and applied toward the mortgage in a better way.

 For example, I can currently cash out by Chase Ultimate Rewards at a penny apiece and apply extra payments toward my mortgage.
 But I can’t use my Chase card to pay the mortgage.

-Aside from earning 1% back each month, I’d get a grace period to float the mortgage payment before the payment was due.
+The other slight negative is because they don’t actually let you charge the mortgage each month, you won’t get a grace period to float the mortgage payment before the payment is due.

 The product is currently waitlisted and you can sign up via their website if interested.